 1 in 15 children are exposed to intimate partner violence each year, and 90% of these children are eyewitnesses to this violence.

 In this country, one in three women and one in four men will experience physical violence, sexual violence, or stalking by an intimate partner in their lives.
-The costs – both individual and societal – that result from this violence are staggering, and dwarf the resources currently available to protect, heal, and support survivors.
+The costs – both individual and societal – that result from this violence are staggering, and are far greater than the resources currently available to protect, heal, and support survivors.

 The Second Step’s approach to this challenge is unique, and relies on a close, supportive relationship between clients and their advocates.
 Our programs and services are designed to make the most of this relationship – strengthening a survivor’s own internal resources as well as their network of resources and supports in the community.
 Our services are comprehensive, allowing us to meet survivors where they are and to partner with them all the way from crisis to well-being.